squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

 scripts.
 With these you can distribute the load between a number of caching proxies.

+== Where can I find more information about PAC? ==

+There is a community website explaining PAC features and functions at http://findproxyforurl.com/.

 == How do I tell Squid to use a specific username for FTP urls? ==